2007 West Virginia Mountaineers football team: New uniforms

 West Virginia unveiled a new gold uniform with blue stripes design for the season.
 The tops have been featured with both blue and gold bottoms.
 The uniform is currently being featured as the alternate home uniform.
 Running back Steve Slaton sported the uniform when he attended the 2007 Playboy All-American honoring at the Playboy Mansion at the beginning of the preseason wearing it with white bottoms.

 Spring practice

 West Virginia started spring practice on March 5.
-Mountaineer fans got an opportunity to get a first look at the 2007 football team during the annual Gold-Blue Game, which was held at Mountaineer Field on Saturday, April 7 at 12:30 p.m..
+Mountaineer fans got an opportunity to get a first look at the 2007 football team during the annual Gold-Blue Game, which was held at Milan Puskar Stadium on Saturday, April 7 at 12:30 p.m..
 The offense won the contest 58–30, with the only touchdown being a 46-yard pass from Adam Bednarik to Wes Lyons.
 Backup running back Eddie Davis produced the most impressive performance.

 The major goals of spring practice were to improve the defense, find a solid backup for running back Steve Slaton, and work out the inexperienced class of receivers.
 The Mountaineers also needed to replace the center position, where All-American Dan Mozes left as a senior, and the guard position.